learn-co-curriculum/phase-3-active-record-crud-operations-lab/TUTORIAL.md

   Movie.where("release_date > 2002").order(release_date: :desc)
 end
 ```
-The `where` method in active record is similar to `WHERE` in sql, it allows you to pass in a condition as an argument and will then only return rows from the database which containt the information stipulated.
+The `where` method in active record is similar to `WHERE` in sql, it allows you to pass in a condition as an argument and will then only return rows from the database which contain the information stipulated.
 ### Can be found, updated, and saved
 ```
 def can_be_found_updated_and_saved